JeffreySarnoff/RollingFunctions.jl/README.md

 ### exports

 *windowed functions yeilding vectors of length(input)-window_size+1*
+*and windowed functions extended to the length of the input*

 rollstd, rollvar, rollmad,
 rollmedian, rollmode, rollmean,
-rollminimum, rollmaximum, rollspan
+rollminimum, rollmaximum, rollspan,

-*windowed functions extended to the length of the input*

-runstd_fill, runvar_fill, runmad_fill,
-runmedian_fill, runmode_fill, runmean_fill,
-runminimum_fill, runmaximum_fill, runspan_fill
+# how to fill, if filling is desired
+AtFirst, AtLast, AtBoth

 *and functions that allow you to make your own*

-Roller, runner, rolling, rolling_backfill, rolling_forwardfill, rolling_centerfill
+Roller, runner, rolling,
+rolling_backfill, rolling_forwardfill, rolling_centerfill

 ### use